romanzhg/robot_utils/basic_control/src/basic_control/README.md

 catkin_make -DCMAKE_BUILD_TYPE=Release

 then run the output binary.
+If the binary is compiled with mpc, remember to run

+export LD_LIBRARY_PATH=/usr/local/lib:$LD_LIBRARY_PATH